AnswerDotAI/gpu.cpp/README.md

 Performing custom computations over compute-intensive foundation models benefits from low-level control of the GPU.

-Many important foundation model advances today take this form, for example:

-- Approximate Computation - quantization, sparsification, model compression, distillation
-- Conditional/Branching Computation - Mixture-of-experts, Hydranets, Fast feed-forward, Early Exit
-- Auxillary Computation - Q[X]oRA variants, Speculative Decoding, Constrained Decoding

 At this time, tooling for implementing low-level GPU computation is heavily focused on CUDA as a first class citizen.
 This leaves a gap in portability, meaning R&D algorithms that work in a research environment are difficult to operationalize for everyday use to run on personal computing hardware that's broadly accessible (personal workstations, laptops, mobile devices).

 We created gpu.cpp as a lightweight C++ library that allows us to easily and directly implement native low-level GPU algorithms as part of R&D and drop implementations into code running on personal computing devices either as native applications or in the browser without impediment by hardware, tooling, or runtime support.

+## What gpu.cpp is for

+- Hybrid CPU + GPU computation
+- Simple Integration of Low-level GPU computation into C++ projects
+- Fine-grained control of GPU computation for ML inference
+- Bespoke GPU computation for emerging neural network architectures
+- Portable GPU computation
+- Custom parallel algorithms

 ## What gpu.cpp is not